rmfalcao/tasc-modeler-xpace/README.md

 TASC Modeler and xPACE requires three input data in order to be able to trigger the data processing and generate the context model.

 - Task name: a simple text describing the name of the user task of interest.
 This text is used to name the user task in the context model to be generated.
 Example: "Create a comment".
 - Dataset: a CSV file containing the values of the contextual elements when the user task of interest was performed.
 The first line is a header.
-The column names are the IDs of the contextual elements.
+The column names correspond to the IDs of the contextual elements.
 - Metadata: a CSV file describing characteristics of the contextual elements included in the dataset.
 The metadata file has 1 line for the header + N lines, where N corresponds to the number of contextual elements included in the dataset.
 The columns of the metadata file are described in the table below:

 | Attribute            | Description                                                                                                    | Type    | Values                                                     | Mandatory |